brandur/rhttpserve/README.md

 # rserve [![Build Status](https://travis-ci.org/brandur/rserve.svg?branch=master)](https://travis-ci.org/brandur/rserve)

-A small HTTP server that can serve files out of an rclone remote paired with a command line signing utility that allows a user to generate and pass around signed URLs for the server that expire after a fixed amount of time.
+An HTTP server that can serve files out of an rclone remote.
+Includes a command line utility to generate time expiring signed URLs (in the style of S3) that will be verified by the server.

-This allows files to be shared simply out of any rclone remote without having to configure special sharing access for users on any particular storage service.
+This has the effect of allowing files to be shared simply (and temporarily) without having to walk through web-based sharing prompts and the like.

 ## Build